MicrosoftDocs/microsoft-salescopilot-docs/articles/disable-viva-sales.md

 ---
-title: Uninstall Copilot for Sales app
+title: Uninstall the Microsoft 365 Copilot for Sales app
-description: Uninstall Copilot for Sales app using Microsoft 365 admin center or PowerShell. ms.date: 07/25/2024 ms.topic: article ms.service: microsoft-sales-copilot
+description: Uninstall the Microsoft 365 Copilot for Sales app using Microsoft 365 admin center or PowerShell. ms.date: 07/25/2024 ms.topic: article ms.service: microsoft-sales-copilot